 The true African Modernists were real protagonists as they sought to maintain cultural responsibility and expression under the constraints of colonialism.

-There are a number of artists who we can repute with being the forefathers of African modernism; their visual language is as pertinent to the larger history of 20th C contemporary African art as that of post-colonial artists:
+There are a number of artists who we can repute with being the forefathers of African modernism; their visual language is as pertinent to the larger history of 20th Century contemporary African art as that of post-colonial artists:

 African modernities were very often enclosed within resistance movements which had given birth at the same time as the infliction of colonial rule.
 Some of these movements such as the sign painting of Nigeria grew in force and courage revealing themes of subjugated humiliation as the decades progressed.

-Colonialism introduced a whole new world of ideas and artistic disciplines to contemporary African art within Africa.
-Art schools and technological colleges, workshops and studios were set up by the colonial regimes introducing new artistic disciplines like easel painting and photography.
 Representational art took over from idealization and the traditional language of African creative and spiritual expression.
 This was ironically happening at the same time as Europe and the Western world were absorbing the reverberations of the dynamic shift of Picasso and his contemporaries into cubism and the liberation of line, shape, colour and form.
-Since 1910, art had no longer been purely visual but was now conceptual and societal as well.

 Some of these African modernists like Mancoba and Sekoto escaped the confines of their imposed cultures and went to London or Paris where they were exposed to Western art and all its history including the impressionists, post-impressionists and the developing avant garde.

 In Paris, Enwonwu was exposed to 'Negritude', a black affirmation movement and this gave his work a sophistication way above his counterparts at home.
 However, despite long sojourns away, they returned to their countries of birth to embrace new directions and the influences of political and social changes on the continent and to strive for world recognition of the existence of an African modernism within contemporary African art.

 Artistic activities in Africa during colonial times fell into two areas, those that were defined by direct Western influence such as in Schools of Art and craft workshops set up by the colonial governments and sometimes well-meaning, paternalistic individuals wishing to make a mark in Africa.
-Otherwise contemporary African art developed in specific local situations and had distinct characteristics, some of which have survived to this day...

 By 1980 most African countries had achieved independence from their foreign governing regimes.
 South Africa was the last country to achieve black rule and they rocketed into a new era, starved of true freedom of expression but due to their sophisticated education systems, technically ahead of the pack.
 Conceptual art had been slow to arrive in Africa and in the 80's abstract painting was still being taught.
 This gap narrowed considerably with the great political changes experienced and new and exciting imaginations prospered.